-g.
 Communicate annually with Affected People or Groups and publicly report on their human rights due diligence efforts, including the methods used to determine human rights issues, list identified human rights impacts and remedy activities in accordance with COP 3 (Reporting).

 - Under both the UN Guiding Principles and the OECD Guidance, companies are expected to communicate about their efforts to prevent and address human rights risks as part of their due diligence process.
 That means communicating internally (for example, between business units) and externally (including with affected people, groups, civil society organisations, local communities, topic experts, investors and any other interested party).
-Reporting should be aligned with your other reporting (COP 3 Reporting) and any due diligence reports (COP 7 Due diligence for responsible sourcing, including from conflict-affected and high-risk areas). - There are lots of different ways you can communicate with these stakeholders, for example by: - issuing a regular sustainability report; - writing a letter or email; - publishing information on your website; or - having a meeting or other face-to-face engagement. - Members that belong to larger groups can choose to report annually either on an individual basis or on a consolidated group basis if it is clear which individual companies are part of the group and any company-specific information related to the human rights is disclosed. - Wherever and whenever you identify a human rights risk, communicate with potentially affected stakeholders to explain how you are addressing the risk; consider literacy, language and cultural communication barriers. - Similarly, if you identify a human rights impact, do not wait for someone to ask for more information.
+Reporting should be aligned with your other reporting (COP 3 Reporting) and any due diligence reports (COP 7 Due diligence for responsible sourcing, including from conflict-affected and high-risk areas). - There are lots of different ways you can communicate with these stakeholders, for example by: - issuing a regular sustainability report; - writing a letter or email; - publishing information on your website; or - having a meeting or other face-to-face engagement. - · Your decision on how you communicate should be based on how effective it will be.
+For example it may be appropriate to have a publicly available sustainability report for external stakeholders, but you may want to consider providing direct communication about this to your employees, especially those who may have a direct impact on your performance in this area. - · Members that belong to larger groups can choose to report annually either on an individual basis or on a consolidated group basis if it is clear which individual companies are part of the group and any company-specific information related to the human rights is disclosed. - Wherever and whenever you identify a human rights risk, communicate with potentially affected stakeholders to explain how you are addressing the risk; consider literacy, language and cultural communication barriers. - Similarly, if you identify a human rights impact, do not wait for someone to ask for more information.
 Get in touch with those affected as quickly and directly as possible and give them all the safety and welfare information they may need; at the same time, share your plans for managing the impact and providing remedy.